Diusrex/DataStructures/BST/skip-list/README.md

 To compile the tests, just run make.

+I checked my understanding of a skip list using [Wikipedia](https://en.wikipedia.org/wiki/Skip_list), although I only really needed the diagram.

 ### Files

 skip_list.h contains the full implementation of the BST, and is a standalone file.